 While in a meeting or training session, hosts can create breakout rooms and send attendees into the rooms.

 Manually select an attendee name in the list (Control-click or Shift-click to select multiple attendees).
-Then, either select a breakout room from the pop-up menu, or drag attendees to a breakout room.
+Then, either select Change Breakout Room from the pop-up menu, or drag attendees to a breakout room.

-Automatically assign attendees to breakout rooms by clicking the Evenly Distribute From Main button .
+Automatically assign attendees to breakout rooms by clicking the Distribute (Evenly Distribute From Main button).
 (Attendees previously assigned to specific breakout rooms remain in those rooms.)

 Hosts can change these enhanced rights before starting a breakout session or during a breakout.
 In the latter case, to give enhanced rights, move the participant to the Main Meeting, give the rights, and move the participant to their breakout room.
-POA is retained after a BOR starts.
-Hosts can continue to use the pods that they moved to POA.
+Host & Presenter Area is retained after a BOR starts.
+Hosts can continue to use the pods that they moved to Host & Presenter Area.

 To give Enhanced Participant Rights in a breakout session, follow these steps.